samtron1412/docs/soc/edu/learning.md

 - Focused mode: attention
     + Using rules and knowledge to solve the problem
+    + Working memory: RAM (small storage) => distractions affect your productivity
 - Diffuse mode: relaxing => gain new insights
     + Spending time to think in a relax way about the problem in a natural setting or a comfortable setting.
+    + Long-term memory: HDD (practice, mastery learning)
 - Going back and forth between two modes is very important.
     + Don't just stay in one mode
+- Chunking knowledge by mastering the concepts
+    + Each chunk is a compressed knowledge that is mastered by you.
+    + Build libraries of chunks, so creativity is sprung from the connections between these chunks. (diffuse mode)
+    + Chunks in different fields may have similar shape => easier to learn (transfer)

 ## Procrastination